t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 ![AWS IoT Secure Tunnel Settings](img/aws-iot-secure-tunnel-02.png)

 There is also an option to specify a timeout on the credentials.
-I recommned keeping this low so that if your tokens get leaked somehow, they will naturally expire.
+I recommend keeping this low so that if your tokens get leaked somehow, they will naturally expire.

 ![AWS IoT Secure Tunnel Timeout settings](img/aws-iot-secure-tunnel-03.png)

 When the tunnel is created, make sure to save a copy of the two files it asks you to download.
-Specifically we will need the **sourceAccessToken**
+Specifically we will need the **sourceAccessToken**.

 #### Secure Tunnel Create [CLI]